Benjamin Wedro, MD, FACEP, FAAEM

 Heat-related illnesses and associated complications

 In heat-related illness, the body's attempt to cool itself by sweating may cause dehydration to the point that muscles may go into spasm (heat cramps).
 It is often the muscles that are being stressed that will spasm (for example, in people who work outside in a hot environment, arm and leg muscles may spasm from lifting and moving heavy objects or equipment; in athletes, leg muscles may cramp from running).
 As fluid loss increases, the symptoms of heat exhaustion can occur and include weakness, lightheadedness, nausea, and vomiting.
-If the symptoms are recognized and the patient isn't moved from the heat and rehydrated, heat stroke may occur.
-The patient will stop sweating, have a change in mental status that includes confusion and coma, and the body temperature may spike to 106 F (41 C) Heat stroke is a true medical emergency and 911 or the emergency response system should be activated immediately in this situation.
+If the symptoms are recognized and the patient isn't moved from the heat and rehydrated, the situation may progress to heat stroke.
+The patient will stop sweating, have a change in mental status that includes confusion and coma, and the body temperature may spike to 106 F (41 C) or higher.
+Heat stroke is a true medical emergency and 911 or the emergency response system should be activated immediately in this situation.

 In dehydration, electrolyte abnormalities may occur since important chemicals (like sodium, potassium, and chloride) are lost from the body through sweat.
 For example, patients with profuse diarrhea or vomiting may lose significant amounts of potassium, causing muscle weakness and heart rhythm disturbances.
-The doctor is often aware of the fluid and electrolyte balance in the dehydrated patient and may decide to monitor electrolyte levels by checking blood tests.
+The health care professional may decide to monitor electrolyte levels by checking blood tests.
 Examples of symptoms caused by abnormal electrolyte levels include muscle weakness due to low potassium, heart rhythm disturbances due to either low or high potassium, and seizures due to low (hyponatremia) or high sodium (hypernatremia).
 In many patients with dehydration, the kidneys are able to compensate and regulate electrolyte levels.

 Viewers share their comments